Distance: 5 miles/8km

 There are three other main earthworks nearby: the Northern Circle, the ‘Old Churchyard’ (not actually a churchyard) and the Southern Circle, which encloses Knowlton Farm.
 Cranborne chase was used as a hunting ground which therefore restricted activity in the area.
 It is thanks to this that it is abundant with ancient monuments and is one of the greatest concentrations of round barrows/burial mounds, in the country.
 Just to the east of the church henge is a lump of trees which are hiding the Great Barrow, the largest individual barrow in the county.
 However, compared to the great stone circles of Stonehenge and Avebury, the late Neolithic earthworks at Knowlton are modest in appearance and have seen relatively little investigation.

 The church was in use until the 17th century, serving a now vanished hamlet by the riverside, possibly deserted due to the plague.
 Nevertheless the bells of the church were famed for being the best sounding bells in the country.
 Rumour has it that villagers from nearby Sturminster Marshall were in need of some new bells for their own church, and hearing of Knowlton’s demise thought it was perfectly reasonable for them to reuse them.
 One dark night they took them.
-The Knowlton villagers were woken by the disturbance and went to investigate, trailing them as quickly as they could.
-Unfortunately when the Knowlton villagers arrived the thieves denied all knowledge.
-Despite the fact they had hidden them in the River Stour under White Mill Bridge.
-The Knowlton villagers had to return home empty handed.
-However, when the bells were to be retrieved they just slipped deeper and deeper into the silty river bottom, where they apparently remain today!
+The Knowlton villagers were woken by the disturbance and went to investigate.
+Finding the church ransacked and the culprits heading over the horizon, they trailed after them as quickly as they could, back across Cranborne Chase.
+In a panic the villagers of Sturminster Marshall dropped the bells into the river Stour as they crossed White Mill Bridge.
+Unfortunately when the Knowlton villagers arrived the thieves denied all knowledge meaning they to sadly return home empty handed.
+However, when the villagers of Sturminster Marshall went to retrieve the bounty, with every grab, the bells just slipped deeper and deeper into the silty river bottom.
+They were never able to retrieve them and so still remain there today!

 Covered in vegetation until the 1960s, the church has a reputation for being haunted.
 Visitors have reported sightings or captured images pf a phantom horse and rider, a weeping nun, a ghostly face peering through a window in the tower and a tall cloaked figure.